russellelliott/T2c/README.md

 - **Dynamic Front-End**: A user-friendly front-end built with HTML and JavaScript, dynamically updates based on user input.
 - **AI-Generated Problems**: Uses OpenAI's GPT model to generate Parsons problems tailored to the selected programming language, concepts, and difficulty.
+- **GET API Endpoints**:
-- **GET API Endpoint**: A `/generate-problems` endpoint that accepts query parameters to generate problems.
+  - `/generate-problems`: Accepts query parameters to generate Parsons problems.
+  - `/generate-topics`: Accepts an activity name to fetch a list of relevant topics.
 - **Cross-Origin Support**: Configured with CORS middleware to allow requests from any origin.

 ## Project Structure